Agents

 The system analyzes your agent definition and provides warnings for:

-Warnings appear in the editor and help you fix issues before deployment.
+Warnings appear in the agent editor and help you fix issues before deployment.

 Validation